cisco-en-programmability/terraform-provider-catalystcenter/docs/resources/wireless_profile.md

 description: |-
   It manages create, read, update and delete operations on Wireless.
   Delete the Wireless Profile whose name is provided.Updates the wireless Network Profile with updated details provided.
-All sites to be present in the network profile should be provided.Creates Wireless Network Profile on Cisco Catalyst Center and associates sites and SSIDs to it.
+All sites to be present in the network profile should be provided.Creates Wireless Network Profile on Cisco DNA Center and associates sites and SSIDs to it.
 ---

 # catalystcenter_wireless_profile (Resource)